TokoBapak/tokobapak-web/packages/contracts/README.md

 To generate stubs, you can use the `protoc` npm command.
 Make sure to provide the name of the proto file you want to generate since `protoc` doesn't allow us to use the wildcard name, so we need to provide the name manually.

-Example
+Example:

 ```shell
 pnpm protoc authentication/authentication.proto
 ```

 The command will assume the `proto` directory as its root.
 See the `proto` folder for a full list of available proto definitions

 ## Developing the API client

 The API client inside the `api` folder is built using `ts-rest` to provide an RPC-like experience from a regular HTTP call.
 Consult to the official [ts-rest documentation](https://ts-rest.com/) for a full guide.

-This effort is also made to centralise the API call definitions.
+This effort is made to centralise the API call definitions.
+Ideally each proto definition would have a single ts-rest route contract.